-If you need a fence to keep pets in the fence then the Racking Method will work best for your fence.
-If spacing isn’t an issue then either option will work.
+If you need a fence to keep pets in the fence, then the Racking Method will work best for your fence.
+If spacing isn’t an issue, either option will work.

 What method do I find most attractive for curb appeal?

-This depends on your personal style and look of your home.
+This depends on your style and the look of your home.
 Either will work!